thomasdeml/kinesis-cli-plugin/README.md

    **Example 1:**

-   Puts every line of logfile into a record and calls PutRecord.
+   Puts every new line of currently populated logfile into a record and calls PutRecord.
 The partition key is the MD5 hash of the payload.

    `tail -f logfile | aws kinesis push --stream-name Test --disable-batch`